peterpakos/vmware_tool/README.md

 # vmware_tool
-A tool to manipulate VMWare resources
+A tool to manipulate VMware resources